ipython/ipython/docs/source/interactive/notebook.rst

 With this backend, output of plotting commands is displayed *inline* within the notebook format, directly below the input cell that produced it.
 The resulting plots will then also be stored in the notebook document.
-This provides a key part of the functionality for reproducibility_ that the IPython Notebook provides.
+This provides a key part of the functionality for reproducibility_ of the IPython Notebook.

 .. _reproducibility: https://en.wikipedia.org/wiki/Reproducibility